Board of Directors

 Mark sincerely appreciates the opportunity here in Lake Lure to continue his career-long commitment to education.
 He hopes to contribute to our effort of creating, maintaining, and enhancing a community-based educational institution that offers an effective and challenging learning program for any and all students who attend.

-Unless noted otherwise, the following committees meet at 4 pm.
+Unless noted otherwise, committees meet at 4 pm.

 Academic Excellence Monthly, 3rd Thursday.